firebearrex/graph-shortest-distance-grpc-server-go/README.md

   * If there is an error, the corresponding message will be prompted.

 * ### Compute the shortest distance between two nodes
+  * #### Unary gRPC API call for one single request
+    * If this method only receives 3 arguments, it will trigger the unary call for this single request.
     * For computing the shortest distance of two nodes, the arguments are numerical values to represent the following
       attributes:
       * The graph's ID which is queried on
       * The source node
       * The destination node
     * The arguments should be specified following the same order as the order above, i.e. first argument - graph ID; second argument - source node; third argument - destination node
     * The following example computes the shortest distance between node 1 and 3 in the graph with ID equal to 0:
       `./bin/graph_shortest_distance/client -method=dist 0 1 3`
+  * #### Bi-Directional gRPC streaming for multiple requests
+    * If this method receives more than 3 arguments, it will trigger the bi-directional streaming for these multiple requests.
+    * The arguments should come as pairs of 3 for making a single request, and follow the same attributes order.
-    You can also omit the [-method=dist] part as the default method to be used is _dist_.
+  * You can omit the [-method=dist] part as the default method to be used on this program is _dist_.
   * After running the command, the program will respond with a prompt to show the shortest distance between the two nodes which are queried on.
   * If there is an error, the corresponding message will be prompted.